 Tuition & Fees

-Undergraduate tuition varies per academic program.
+Undergraduate tuition varies by academic program.
 It is a flat fee per semester, with the following exceptions:

 - Students taking fewer than 12 credits are charged per credit.